enricozb/enricozb.github.io/thoughts/interaction_nets/lambda_calculus/2025-05-05_polarity.typ

 reduction, and not only _after_ it.

-The problem here is that the four polarizations we have detailed above (abstraction, application, erasure, and duplication) are not sufficient to have this property.
+The problem here is that the four polarizations we have detailed above (abstraction, application, erasure, and duplication) are not sufficient to obtain this property.
 For example, when erasing the identity function $lambda x. x$:

 #post.canvas({
   era("e", (0, 0), angle: -90deg)